enkidevs/curriculum/r/r-core/environment-variables-in-r/global-environment-variables-in-r.md

 ---
 ## Revision

-What function can be used to remove a global environment variable in R?
+What function can be used to remove a global environment variable?

 ???